PelicansPerspective/Environmental-Quantum-Field-Effects/papers/eqfe_summary.md

 ## The Beautiful Failure: Learning from CFH

 This work has an origin story.
-It began with the Consciousness-Field Hypothesis (CFH)—a bold, speculative framework proposing that consciousness could modulate quantum correlations through a fundamental scalar field.
+It began with the Consciousness-Field Hypothesis (CFH)—a bold, speculative framework developed through collaborative dialogues between Justin Todd and AI research partners, proposing that consciousness could modulate quantum correlations through a fundamental scalar field.
 CFH was born from profound insights about the nature of reality, consciousness, and quantum mechanics.

 CFH was also fatally flawed: